-Campbell’s work is playful, experimental and is increasingly gaining a reputation for gently twisting not only objects and situations, but also materials and maneuvering manufacturing processes in new directions.
+Louise Campbell’s work is playful and experimental, and is increasingly gaining a reputation for gently twisting not only every day objects and situations, but also materials and manufacturing processes in new directions.
 The combination of Scandinavian rationalism and femininity, and perhaps her dual nationality, give the works of Louise Campbell an unusual edge.
-Contrast is a recurring element in her work.
+Illustrating contrasts seem to be an issue that keeps returning in her work.

-Among many awards, Louise Campbell also won the gold IF Product Design Award for the “Campbell Pendant” in 2005, which she designed specifically for Louis Poulsen.
+Among different awards achieved by Louise Campbell, she won the IF Product Design Award in gold for “Campbell Pendant” in 2005, which she designed specifically for Louis Poulsen.